-Specifically, that includes student loans, auto loans, and your mortgage payment.
+Include all of your fixed monthly debt payments.
+That includes student loans, auto loans, and your mortgage payment.
 If you have no mortgage payment, you should insert your monthly rent in this box.

-The “Minimum credit card payment” refers to the total minimum payments on all credit cards you have balances on.
+The “minimum credit card payment” refers to the total minimum payments on all credit cards you have balances on.
 The minimum payment is the payment indicated on your monthly credit card statements.

 While it’s common for consumers to pay more than the minimum each month, debt-to-income ratios are calculated based only on the minimum monthly payment.

-Finally, there are the “Other monthly debt payments”, which is a catchall for all other fixed monthly payments.
+Finally, there are the “other monthly debt payments”, which is a catchall for all other fixed monthly payments.
 In this box, you can include non-credit related payments, such as child support or alimony.

-There are two major reasons you should use the Debt-to-Income Calculator:
+There are two major reasons you should use the debt-to-income calculator.

 A high debt-to-income ratio can be an indication of financial trouble ahead, even if you seem to be easily managing your payments right now.

 For example, let’s say your debt-to-income ratio is 50%.
 Let’s also say payroll deductions are eating up another 20%.
 That leaves just 30% of your gross income to cover everything else in life.

 With a debt-to-income ratio that high, you may not be in a position to take on an additional obligation, should one arise.
 Knowing what the ratio is can help you determine the need to begin reducing your fixed monthly obligations.
 If your debt-to-income ratio is higher than 35%, it might a good idea to start thinking about ways to pay off debt.